How to Build an Async REST API Client Class in Python with Connection Pooling

 print(f"{len(eg.exceptions)} requests timed out")

 The tradeoff is clear: gather with return_exceptions=True gives you partial results -- you get data from the requests that succeeded even if others failed.
-TaskGroup gives you all-or-nothing semantics -- if any request fails, everything is cancelled and you get an ExceptionGroup instead of results.
+TaskGroup gives you all-or-nothing semantics.
 Which approach is correct depends on your use case.
 Fetching user profiles for a dashboard page?
 Partial results are better -- show what you have.
 Fetching all parts of an order before processing a payment?
-All-or-nothing is safer -- you do not want to charge for an incomplete order.
+All-or-nothing is safer.

 Note